Technology

-Python programming language is taking the world by storm alongside the web development frameworks, with Django vs Flask reigning the scene.
-Flipping through the JetBrains Python Developers Survey, we can see the use and demand for Python is only on the increase.
-Along with that, the use of Django vs Flask as the go-to frameworks also rises!
+Python is taking the world by storm alongside the web development frameworks, with Django vs Flask reigning the scene.
+Flipping through the JetBrains Python Developers Survey, we see that the use and demand for Python are only increasing.
+Along with that, the use of Django vs Flask as the go-to framework also rises!

 Flask is a lightweight, minimalist web framework.
 It is often called a “microframework” because it provides only the essential tools needed to get started, leaving much of the customization and extension to the developer.